potatowire/potatowire.github.io/_posts/2017-04-19-green-lumber.md

 tags: jdm
 banner:
 caption:
-published: false
 ---

-One of the threads running through my [series][1] on judgment and decision making was the value in having a process to reduce overthinking at decision time.
+As part of my [series][1] on judgment and decision making, I discussed the benefits of avoiding overthinking.
 Jim Paul has a good anecdote that illustrates this point nicely:

 > One morning Joe Siegel and I were on the trading floor when one of my accounts called in from vacation.
 “What’s lumber doing today?”
 >